mghlcs/learning-locker-s2i/README.md

 ## Bootstrapping the Project

+Log in to your cluster with the `oc` client, create your project and from the root directory:

-Create OpenShift resources from the root directory.
+1) Create the Nginx configuration:

+`oc create configmap proxy-config --from-file=./config/proxy/`

+(or to replace the config):

+`oc create configmap proxy-config --dry-run --from-file=./config/proxy | oc replace -f -`

-1) Create the build resources required to build the Learning Locker Node app image:
+1) Create all of the resources (deployments, services, routes, storage, image streams):

-`oc create -f app/build.yaml`
+`oc create -f resources/*.yaml`

-1) Kick off a build of learning-locker:
+1) Kick off a build of learning-locker image:

 `oc start-build learning-locker`

-1) Create the proxy config map resources:

-`oc create configmap proxy-config --from-file=./proxy/config/`
+The build will take several minutes.
+Once build finishes, it will be rolled out for the API, UI and worker services.

+Get a console on any of API, UI or worker pods and run

+`yarn migrate`

-(or to replace the config):
+to set up the MongoDB schema and indexes.

+### Certificates

+You'll want to instal your certs for the proxy as well.

+Drop your key and certs into a directory and create the secret.

+`oc create secret generic proxy-ssl --from-file=./config/proxy-ssl/ `

+or to update:

-`oc create configmap proxy-config --dry-run --from-file=./proxy/config/ | oc replace -f -`
+`oc create secret generic proxy-ssl --from-file=./config/proxy-ssl/ -o yaml --dry-run | oc replace -f -`

-1) Create the Storage, UI, API, xAPI, MongoDB and Proxy (Nginx)
-resources:

-`oc create -f *.yaml`
+## Updates

+Coming soon...